easysoftware/rys/README.md

 ### Custom condition

-If you don't want to use DB record checking you can also define custom conditions.
+If you don't want to use DB record checking you can define custom condition.

 ```ruby
 # Ruby block state